 Led by Dr. Kelly Riedinger and Dr. Martin Storksdieck with assistance from Kimberley Preston Victoria Bonebrake, Nicolette Canzoneri, and Kevin Keys OSU’s STEM Research Center partnered with two other research organizations, Knology (formerly New Knowledge Organization Ltd. and COSI’s Center for Research and Evaluation on the NSF grant STEM Matters: Investigating the Confluence of Visitor and Institutional Agendas also referred to in the zoo and aquarium field as the Why Zoos and Aquariums Matter (WZAM) project.
-The three partner organizations are working to advance the research priorities identified by AZA’s Conservation Education Committee (CEC) and Research and Technology Committee (RTC) by examining the following research questions:
+The three partner organizations worked to advance the research priorities identified by AZA’s Conservation Education Committee (CEC) and Research and Technology Committee (RTC) by examining the following research questions:

 1) What are the public perceptions of zoos and aquariums (Z/As) within the national informal STEM learning ecology? and How does the public institutional voice of Z/As outside of their walls advance STEM learning objectives?;

 2) What are the conditions of the visit within the life stage and learning ecology of the individual?
 How are entry themes reconciled with institutional mission?; and

 3) What are the entry characteristics of visitors and how do those characteristics play out in behaviors during a visit?

 The project was directly supported by an expert informal learning advisory panel, drawn from the AZA leadership community as well as peers from the STEM learning research field.